Gastroesophageal reflux disease and heartburn

 PPIs may interact with certain drugs, including:

 H2 blockers interfere with acid production by blocking or antagonizing the actions of histamine, a chemical found in the body.
-Histamine encourages acid secretion in the stomach.
+Histamine stimulates acid secretion in the stomach.
 H2 blockers are available over the counter and relieve symptoms in about half of people with GERD.
 It takes 30 to 90 minutes for them to work, but the benefits last for hours.
 People usually take the drugs at bedtime.
 Some people may need to take them twice a day.

 H2 blockers inhibit acid secretion for 6 to 24 hours and are very useful for people who need persistent acid suppression.
 They may also prevent heartburn episodes.
 In some studies, H2 blockers improved asthma symptoms in people with both asthma and GERD.
 However, they rarely provide complete symptom relief for chronic heartburn and dyspepsia, and they have done little to reduce physician office visits for GERD.
 While PPIs are the initial treatment of choice, H2 blockers may be helpful as a maintenance therapy or bedtime therapy in addition to PPI in some people.